citp/privacy-policy-historical/c/co/con/contest-corner.com.md

-> *The following text is extracted and transformed from the contest-corner.com privacy policy that was archived on 2018-11-21.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20181121080208id_/http%3A//www.contest-corner.com/privacypolicy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the contest-corner.com privacy policy that was archived on 2019-06-16.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20190616110143id_/http%3A//www.contest-corner.com/privacypolicy) for the most accurate reproduction.*

-# Privacy Policy | Contest Corner: For a Winning Lifestyle
+# Privacy Policy | Contest Corner

 This Privacy Policy governs the manner in which Contest Corner collects, uses, maintains and discloses information collected from users (each, a “User”) of the <http://www.contest-corner.com/> website (“Site”).
 This privacy policy applies to the Site and all products and services offered by Contest Corner.